Mada One is a restaurant at One Monte-Carlo

 Much more than just a restaurant, it also sells a range of patisseries (at certain times of the day) as well as grocery and merchandising products, including oil, spices, aprons and other items used to produce Mada One dishes, so that you can enjoy them everywhere!

 Marcel Ravin is one of the most talented chefs of his generation.
 With his Michelin star and innovative style, he orchestrates the Blue Bay kitchens with passion.
 Martinique, where he was born, has a strong influence on his dishes, which display endless creativity and reveal an infinite love of taste and pleasure.
 Six questions asked on the spot to get to know him better...

-From 19 April, the Monaco government requires individuals to provide proof of work, residency or a hotel booking in Monaco to gain entry to restaurants.
+Until 13 June 2021, the Monaco government requires individuals to provide proof of residency or a hotel booking in Monaco to gain entry to restaurants.
 The restaurants also welcome Monaco employees and members of their households.
 Restaurants are also open to individuals working in Monaco and members of their household, students and individuals studying in the Principality, club members, hotel guests, and gamers using the Casino.
 Reservations are required.Please ensure you are aware of the barrier gestures and preventive measures in place across our establishments